-When considering where to take piano lessons, go to preschool, where to take dance class, and all of those activities, I take proximity to home into account.
-I will choose a place 10 minutes away over a place 20 minutes away.
+When considering where to take piano lessons, go to preschool, where to take dance class, and all of those activities when I had napping kids at home, I took proximity to home into account.
+I would choose a place 10 minutes away over a place 20 minutes away.

-Utilizing these methods, Brinley has been able to be just as consistent as any of my other children have been with sleeping needs.
+Utilizing these methods, Brinley was able to be just as consistent as any of my other children were with sleeping needs.

-If you still need help on this topic, read up on How To Maintain a Sleep Schedule Amid School Disruptions
+- How To Maintain a Sleep Schedule with School Disruptions